sajal-0/Maven-ECI-CRUD-Project/README.md

-# ECI Management System
+# Election Insight

-The ECI Management System is a Java-based application for managing and retrieving election candidate information.<br> It offers features to add, delete, update, and query candidate records with various criteria, making it useful for election management and analysis.
+The Election Insight is a Java-based application for managing and retrieving election candidate information.<br> It offers features to add, delete, update, and query candidate records with various criteria, making it useful for election management and analysis.

 ## Table Content